THE EDUCATIONAL FORUM at

 STUDENT SESSIONS thus far:

-Forming the Future with 3D Printing (grades 4-8) with Colleen McNeil, Dir. of Information Technology, St. Stephen's & St. Agnes School
+Forming the Future with 3D Printing (grades 4-8) with Colleen McNeil, Dir. of Information Technology, St. Stephen's and St. Agnes School

 Believe it or not, 3D printing technology is entering its 4th decade.
 Yet the process retains its novelty so as to equate its existence as still something out of the future.
 Gone are the muscles and anvils needed to craft precision tools at the corner blacksmith, or the mechanical training required to form high-precision items in machine shops.
 It almost seems that all you need is a mechanical eye and the ability to understand computer aided design (CAD) software.
 So, if you have at least one eye, a desire to play with CAD software and an hour, become an industrial designer and design and prototype physical objects with the latest in manufacturing technology - the 3D printer.

 Show Your Schtick in a Comic Strip (grades 6-12) with Demetrius Seger, Art Teacher - Alexandria Campus, Fusion Academy

 Let your creativity run wild when you are given the rudiments of comic strip creation.
 Gain an idea of how the pros channel their thoughts and ideas to generate a visual storyline that captures the heart and mind, or the funny bone, of the reader.
 Then take a turn to craft your own strip.
 To be sure, you will get helpful prompts, and other tips that cover the concepts of character development and themes … the rest is up to you.
 If you think you can’t draw, you will discover that this supposed inadequacy is very much over-rated.
 Having imagination is what counts.